 As the famous psychologist Carl Rogers once said, "This is where all the trouble started!"
 In Vienna, the birthplace of psychoanalysis and home to Sigmund Freud and numerous other legendary psychologists, you can experience both the history and practice of psychology from a unique vantage point.
 Explore the richness of this city’s past and present in an academic environment specially designed for the student of Psychology.

 The program is organized into two topics: Psychology & Society, and Health Psychology & Communication.
 Students examining Psychology & Society learn about the emergence of psychology in Vienna and consider closely how different methodologies today both reflect and challenge Freud's legacy.
 Students studying Health Psychology & Communication take a more practical approach as they explore the field of counseling, and develop skills in listening and empathy.

-You can also build your German language skills through language courses offered at all levels.
+You can also gain or build German language skills through language courses available at all levels.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.